Do You Have Extra Eggs in the Spring?

-So now you have extra eggs on hand and maybe the fridge is filling up with egg cartons.
-What to do with all of these little treasures?
-I sell some of my extra eggs to friends who are happy with the increased production.
-You’ll have to check the regulations in your state to see if you need to have a license, new egg cartons, wash the eggs, only sell from your home, no deliveries…all those rules they’ve come up with to save us from ourselves.
+I sell some of my extra eggs to friends who are happy with these little homestead treasures.
+You’ll want to know if you need to have a license, new egg cartons, wash the eggs, only sell from your home, no deliveries…any rules put in place by your local health department should be researched.
 Make sure you do that before you start selling eggs so you know what your responsibilities are.

 Maybe selling isn’t going to work out, or you don’t want to be bothered with the details.
 Here are some ideas to help you use those eggs or store them for later.

-- Freeze the extras – crack the fresh eggs into a bowl and gently scramble.
-Mix in 1/8 tsp salt or 1.5 tsp sugar in for every 4 eggs to keep the yolks from getting gummy in texture.
+- Freeze your extra eggs – crack the fresh eggs into a bowl and gently scramble.
+Mix in 1/8 tsp salt or 1.5 tsp sugar for every 4 eggs to keep the yolks from getting gummy in texture.
 You can pour the mixture into ice cube trays and freeze, then transfer to freezer bags for longer storage (vacuum seal bags are great for preventing freezer burn).
 Label the bag and use the eggs within a year.
 Thaw the egg mixture for 24 hours before using.
 Use 2 cubes for a large egg.
-If you would normally use half a dozen for breakfast, you might find it more convenient to freeze 6 eggs lightly beaten in a pint sized freezer container.
+If you would normally use half a dozen for breakfast, you might find it more convenient to freeze 6 eggs lightly beaten in a pint-sized freezer container.

 - Make egg noodles in large batches and freeze or dry for later.
 Check out my post How to Make Egg Noodles.

 - Have eggs for dinner.
 You can make scrambled eggs or a quiche with fresh veggies (try asparagus, spinach, kale, spring onions, or peas fresh from the garden).
 We like to make a pancake and egg breakfast at dinner time occasionally.